NGF Top 100 Businesses in Golf

 The apparel & accessories sector in golf is diverse, ranging from companies that sell shoes, socks, polo shirts and outerwear to those that manufacture hats, gloves, sunglasses, golf bags and travel gear.

-Even so, some clothing or shoe brands that are GOLF 100-worthy in their own right won't specifically be found in this category as they fall under the umbrella of a bigger parent company in equipment or elsewhere; think names like FootJoy (Acushnet), TravisMathew (Topgolf Callaway) or Puma (Cobra).
-The Apparel & Accessories sector still remains among the biggest, featuring 12 representatives in the NGF GOLF 100.
+Even so, some clothing or shoe brands that are Top 100-worthy in their own right won't specifically be found in this category as they fall under the umbrella of a bigger parent company in equipment or elsewhere; think names like FootJoy (Acushnet), TravisMathew (Topgolf Callaway) or Puma (Cobra).
+The Apparel & Accessories sector features 12 representatives among the Top 100 Businesses in Golf.

 Media & Technology

-As the traditional game of golf evolves, the media & technology sector continues to get more diverse.
+As the traditional game of golf evolves rapidly, the media & technology sector continues to get larger and more diverse.

-The range of products, good, high-tech gadgets and software in this category is geared toward either helping recreational golfers play better and improve their experience, or to aid operators in running their facilities, pro shops and tee sheets with greater efficiency.
+The range of products, goods, technology, and software in this category is geared toward helping recreational golfers play better and improve their experience, engage with the game more both on and off the course, and aid operators in running their facilities, pro shops and tee sheets with greater efficiency.

 There is software for both club management and event management, including one that's used at almost two-thirds of golf courses in the U.S.